-TWIG?(33)
+TWIG?23

-The Phoenix hat a Bell for Sound; Fire for Sight; a Knife for Touch; two cakes, one for taste, the other for smell.

-He standeth before the Altar of the Universe at Sunset, when Earth-life fades.

-He summons the Universe, and crowns it with MAGICK Light to replace the sun of natura light.

-He prays unto, and give homage to, Ro-Hoor_khuit; to Him he then sacrifices.

-The first cake, burnt, illustrates the profit drawn from the scheme of incarnation.

-The second, mixt with his life's blood and eaten,

-illustrates the use of the lower life to feed the higher life. $\,$

-He then takes the Oath and becomes free-un conditioned-the Absolute.

-Burning up i the Flame of his Prayer, and born again-the Phoenix!
+- The Phoenix hat a Bell for Sound; Fire for Sight; a Knife for Touch; two cakes, one for taste, the other for smell. - He standeth before the Altar of the Universe at Sunset, when Earth-life fades. - He summons the Universe, and crowns it with MAGICK Light to replace the sun of natural light. - He prays unto, and give homage to, Ra-Hoor-Khuit; to Him he then sacrifices. - The first cake, burnt, illustrates the profit drawn from the scheme of incarnation. - The second, mixt with his life's blood and eaten, illustrates the use of the lower life to feed the higher life. - He then takes the Oath and becomes free-unconditioned-the Absolute. - Burning up in the Flame of his Prayer, and born again-the Phoenix!

-[134] COMMENTARY ({Xi-Beta})
+COMMENTARY (EB)